machine/machine.specifications/README.markdown

 #### Command line

 MSpec, like other testing frameworks, provides a robust command-line runner that can be used to execute specs in one or more assemblies and allows a number of output formats to suit your needs.
+The runner comes in different flavors:

+  * `mspec.exe`, AnyCPU, runs on the CLR 2.0
+  * `mspec-x86.exe`, x86, runs on the CLR 2.0
+  * `mspec-clr4.exe`, AnyCPU, runs on the CLR 4.0
+  * `mspec-x86-clr4.exe`, x86, runs on the CLR 4.0

 Usage of the command-line runner is as follows (from `mspec.exe --help`):

 <pre>
-Usage: mspec-runner.exe [options] <assemblies>
+Usage: mspec.exe [options] <assemblies>

 Options: